rcdexta/react-event-timeline/README.md

 | iconStyle | object   | Custom CSS styling for the icon                  |
 | style     | object   | Override style for the entire event container |

-Refere to Condensed Timeline in Storybook for examples of using this component
+Refer to Condensed Timeline in Storybook for examples of using this component

 ## Development